Amazon::API - A generic base class for AWS Services

 response elements.

 Some requests require a query string, some an XML or JSON payload.
 The Botocore based API classes use the metadata to determine how to send a request and how to interpret the results.
 This module uses XML::Simple or JSON to parse the results.
-It then uses the Amazon::API::Botocore::Serializer to turn the parsed results into a Perl object that respresents the response shape.
+It then uses the Amazon::API::Botocore::Shape::Serializer to turn the parsed results into a Perl object that respresents the response shape.

 It's likely that there are exceptions that are handled as special